Overview of the New UAE Federal Penal Code

 The highest court in Dubai, the Court of Cassation, has held that a defamatory statement is likely to make the defamed person subject to "punishment" or "humiliation" amongst their community.
 In a more recent decision, the Court held that mere criticism may be regarded as defamatory if it exceeds the "normal limits" or affects the honour of a defamed individual.

-If found guilty of an offence under the Penal Code, individuals can face up to two years in prison or a fine of up to AED 20,000.
+If found guilty of an offence under the Penal Code, individuals can face a fine of up to AED 20,000 or a prison sentence of up to two years for an offence under Article 425 or one year under Article 426.

-Statements which insult a person's honour or family will also be subject to penalties at the more severe end of the scale.
-It is also a separate crime, carrying its own penalty, to insult, abuse or show contempt for any religion using any means.
+Statements which insult a person's honour or the reputation of their family will also be subject to penalties at the more severe end of the scale.

-There is no civil action for defamation in UAE law; however the complainant can file a civil claim for damages in tort i.e. "wrongful acts causing harm" and may be entitled to compensation, provided the elements can be proved.
+There is no civil action for defamation in UAE law; however the complainant can file a civil claim for damages in tort i.e. "wrongful acts causing harm" and may be entitled to compensation, provided the elements of the case can be proved.

-In addition, defamatory remarks made on social media or by any other electronic means (including WhatsApp, websites, SMS and email) may be an offence under Federal Law No. 5 of 2012 (the "Cyber Crime Law").
-Under Article 20 of the Cyber Crime Law it is an offence to insult others or have attributed to them an incident that may make them subject to punishment or contempt by others using a computer network or any information technology means.
+In addition, defamatory remarks made on social media or by any other digital means (including WhatsApp, TikTok, Twitter, Instagram, Facebook, websites, SMS and email) may be an offence under the new Cybercrimes Law.
+Under Article 43 of the Cybercrimes Law it is an offence to insult others or attribute to them an incident that may make them subject to punishment or contempt by others using a computer network or any information technology means, carrying a penalty of a prison sentence and/or a fine of AED 250,000 – AED 500,000.

-It is also prohibited under Article 39 of the Cyber Crime law for any owner or operator of a website or information network to store or provide illegal content, if they are aware of the illegal content.
-This means website and group admins can also be held liable for inappropriate posts by members.
+It is also prohibited under the Cybercrimes Law for any owner or operator of a website or information network to facilitate the commission of a legally punishable crime.
+This means that internet service providers and owners and administrators of websites and social media platforms that store or provide illegal content may commit a crime, punishable by a prison sentence and/or a fine, particularly if they are aware of the illegal content.
+This means website and group admins can be held liable for inappropriate posts by members and should put in place measures to mitigate this risk.

 In the event an employee has been charged with a criminal complaint, even if the issue was not in the course of their employment and unconnected to the employer's name and brand, the employer will no doubt be involved in the process, as they sponsor the individual to live and work in the UAE.

-While an investigation is on-going the Police may require access to office computers.
-The Cyber Crime Law also provides for the seizure of any devices used to commit cyber crime, as well as deletion of information and permanent or temporary closure of the offending website at the Court's discretion.
+While an investigation is on-going the Police may require access to office computers and mobile phones.
+The Cybercrimes Law also provides for the seizure of any devices used to commit cybercrime, as well as deletion of information and permanent or temporary closure of the offending website at the Court's discretion.

 Where the opinions of the employee are given on behalf (or seen to represent) those of the employer then the criminal complaint could be made against the employee's manager as well as the employee posting the defamatory material.